Fadil Sausu

-Fadil Sausu (born 19 April 1985) is an Indonesian professional footballer who plays as a central midfielder for and captains Liga 1 club Bali United.
+Fadil Sausu (born 19 April 1985) is an Indonesian professional footballer who plays as a central midfielder for Liga 2 club Gresik United.
 He started his debut when joined junior club Persisam Putra Samarinda in 2006.

 Club career

 Fadil was recruited by Persik Kediri to play in the 2008–09 Indonesia Super League.

 After a season with Persik Kediri, Fadil was called by Fachry Husaini to joined Bontang FC.
 He joined Bontang FC for 2 seasons before moving to Mitra Kukar.

 International career

 He made his international debut for senior team on 4 October 2017, against Cambodia.